AchrafELGhazi/SendStuff/README.md

 # 📬 SendStuff

-SendStuff is a simple MERN-based newsletter system that lets you collect emails and send newsletters to your subscribers — all from your own custom dashboard.
+SendStuff is a simple MERN-based newsletter system that lets you collect emails and send newsletters to your subscribers, all from your own custom dashboard.

 ## 🚀 Features